 Avoid credit repair companies that claim they can clean up this sort of thing or fix your debt.
 They may not be able to do what they say.
 They may also charge you high fees for things you can do by yourself for free.

-Paying a credit repair company is unlikely to improve your credit score.
+Paying a credit repair company may not improve your credit score.

 If your credit score is low, there are steps you can take to help improve it.
 You can: